What is Divorce Mediation?

 • Determine values of certain assets such as the house and business interest

-• Create a net worth statement
+• Create a financial (net worth) statement

 • Negotiate division of marital property and debts, and support amounts